Frequently Asked Questions with Dog Behaviourist, Nick Jones MA

 • Toys and bones.

-• Sleeping areas.
+• Sleeping areas/spaces.

 • Their owners.
 Early intervention and professional guidance can help prevent escalation.